 Customers want to collaborate with partners who actively integrate CSR and Sustainability into their processes, products and services.
-As such they increasingly include specific criteria in tenders.
+As such, they increasingly include specific criteria in tenders.

 Public authorities are looking for service providers whose active commitment to CSR and Sustainability means they respect local, national and international regulations.